rnicholus/ajax-form/README.md

 form fields.
 Just include your `<file-input>` element as a child of your `<form is="ajax-form">`.
 That's it!

+As an added benefit, ONLY valid files (not those that have failed any validation rules setup in your `<file-input>` element) will be sent along with the request!

 ### Handling the request server-side
 All forms will be sent as multipart encoded requests.
 If you include a `<file-input>` field, files will be sent with a name according to the `name` attribute on the `<file-input>`.